Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Preliminaries

 \subsection{Excitation operators}

-The following two operators will play a major role in our analysis.
-They correspond to the number operator (per unit volume) that counts the total number of particles and holes in the system, together with the number operator that only counts the number of particles and hole in the Fermi surface $\S$.
+The following two operators will play a major role in our analysis. {\blu They are} the number operator (per unit volume) that counts the total number of particles and holes in the system, together with the number operator that only counts the number of particles and holes in the Fermi surface $\S$.
 More precisely, we consider

 \begin{definition} We define the two following operators in $\F$.

 (1) The number operator as

 (2) The surface-localized number operator as